lanl/pyDNA_EPBD/README.rst

       python setup.py install

       # Test to see if installation is successfull
-      Type python in the shell
+      Type 'python' in the shell
       >>>> import pydna_epbd.version as v
       >>>> v.__version__
       '1.0.0'